 VICTORIA LAURIE is a professional psychic intuitive who lives in Michigan.
 She is the author of two New York Times bestselling series, the Psychic Eye mysteries about professional intuitive Abby Cooper in which she has already published more than a dozen novels, and the Ghost Hunter series about M. J. Holliday which wrapped up in early 2016.
-She is also the author of a historical fantasy series for a middle grade audience, THE ORACLES OF DELPHI KEEP and the YA thriller WHEN.
-Her next book for teens, FOREVER, AGAIN is forthcoming.
+Her next adult mystery spins off from both of those series and launches this Fall with COACHED TO DEATH.
+She is also the author of a historical fantasy series for a middle grade audience, THE ORACLES OF DELPHI KEEP and the YA thrillers WHEN and FOREVER, AGAIN.

 JOHN LOCKE attended Northwestern State University in Natchitoches, Louisiana, went into insurance sales, and broke every company sales record, becoming an Area Vice President of the company by age 21.
 He moved to Louisville, KY where he built his own insurance company.
 At age 35, he purchased Consolidated American Live, changed the name to Freedom Life Insurance Company, and appointed more than 6,700 insurance agents in 34 states.
 He has written numerous marketing manuals, two nonfiction books, and nine novels.
 He is the author of the popular Donovan Creed thriller series about a former CIA assassin, including LETHAL PEOPLE, SAVING RACHEL, and VEGAS MOON.
 He is also the author of a series of westerns following Creed’s ancestors, most recently, EMMETT & GENTRY, as well as BOX about a vindictive, sex-crazed, but very talented pediatric surgeon.